hamzeen/vue-cinema-app/README.md

 * The entire project was done with a `mobile-first` design approach.
 * Components do not perform any heavy javascript operations within them.
 All are deligated to helper methods.
 * The components utilize vue `lifecycle hooks` when appropriate.
+* The `mock data` provided to test the app have been externalized & placed inside dedicated json files.
+* Loading / Parsing the above data has been done in such a way that it would seamlessly facilitate the replacement of an API call.
-* Routes have been setup for demonstration of `vue-router`
+* Routes have been setup for demonstration of `vue-router`.
 * The project was generated with vue-cli with support for linting, css preprocessor (sass) & vuex
 * The project follows `SOLID principles`, `DRY`